Rafostar/clapper/README.md

 **Q:** What settings should I set to maximize performance?<br>
 **A:** As of now, player works best on `Wayland` session. `Wayland` users can try enabling highly experimental `vah264dec` plugin for improved performance (this plugin does not work on `Xorg` right now) for standard (8-bit) `H.264` videos.
 It can be enabled from inside player preferences dialog inside `Advanced -> GStreamer` tab using customizable `Plugin Ranking` feature.
-Since the whole app is rendered using your GPU, users of VERY weak GPUs might try to disable the "render window shadows" option to have more GPU power available for non-fullscreen video rendering.
+Since the whole app is rendered using your GPU, users of VERY weak GPUs might want to disable the "render window shadows" option to have more GPU power available for non-fullscreen video rendering.

 ## Other Questions?
 Feel free to ask me any questions.<br>